hrchu/mogilefs-docs/Start.md

 # Contributing to the Wiki #

 Have some mogile-y wisdom you want to share?
 Please do!
-Contact the mailing list with a request for wiki access, or simply post what you want posted.
-Someone will hook you up.
+Just send PR here.